Port and Goods Movement Emission Inventories

 - Why did EPA revise this document now?

 This document is responsive to September 2016 recommendations from the Clean Air Act Advisory Committee (CAAAC) on the development and implementation of an EPA-led voluntary initiative to improve port environmental performance and air quality for port communities.
-The CAAAC recommended, among other things, that EPA develop and assess emissions inventory methodolgies, and update the information as needed.
+The CAAAC recommended, among other things, that EPA develop and assess emissions inventory methodologies, and update the information as needed.
 This update incorporates the methods developed, lessons learned, and practical examples from recent EPA efforts such as the National Port Strategy Assessment and Port Everglades Partnership.
 It also incorporates updates to EPA’s regulations, models, and existing guidance since the previous document was released in 2009.

 - Why are port-related emissions inventories important?